Integrating Historical Perspectives into Modern Economics

 Edited by Daniela Tavasci and Luigi Ventimiglia

-Chapter 7: Teaching money and banking with regard to the history of economic thought
+Chapter 3: Teaching economic theory based on the history of economic thought

 You are not authenticated to view the full text of this chapter or article.